 The stated material width permanently establishes a conversion factor for converting lineal feet to square feet, yet this concept does not apply to measures that utilize the term linear.
 However, online converters for the retail market distribute widely.
 Manufacturers, distributors, and engineers generally do not market directly to consumers.
 Therefore no readily available reference describes the specific meaning of lineal used in industry.

 Linear Feet vs. Board Feet

-Linear feet measurements occur when a simple measurement is required.
+Linear foot measurements occur when a simple measurement is required.
 The object’s thickness or “dimension” is irrelevant because the designed characteristic is a linear measurement.
 Occasionally, hardware sells by linear foot.
 However, it’s generally reserved for door trim or something similar.
-A simple tape measure provides the length of the subject board or trim via linear feet.
+A simple tape measure provides the length of the subject board or trims via linear feet.

 When purchasing wood from a lumberyard, measurements typically register in board feet.
 It’s nearly always sold this way because the volume of the wood provides an obvious factor in the total cost of the timber.

 Board feet calculations are easy to perform.
 To determine the board feet from a piece of lumber simply use the standard formula: